microsoft/WhatTheHack/032-MLOpsFromScratch/Student/Challenge-04.md

 [< Previous Challenge](./Challenge-03.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-05.md)

 ## Introduction

 The `Release` pipeline demonstrates the automation of various stages/tasks involved in deploying an ML model and operationalizing the model in production.
 The stages generally constitute collecting the Build Artifacts, creating a web service and testing the web service.
 This web service that gets created in the `Release` Pipeline is a REST endpoint (a Scoring URI) used to predict/forecast on a new dataset.
 Additionally, it can be plugged into business applications to leverage the intelligence of the model.

 There are several ways to create a `Release` pipeline.
 The two most common and popular ways are:
--   Using a YAML file that represents the entire pipeline
+-   Using a YAML file that represents the entire pipeline.
--   Using an empty job and adding tasks sequentially
+-   Using an empty job and adding tasks sequentially.

 As we had mentioned in the previous challenge, we believe that the latter approach is more comprehensive and intuitive, especially to get started on MLOps, so we recommend that route.